szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 460:** Make Mass Heal faster to cast and heal a bit more

 This improves the power of this spell as a combat spell by improving the casting speed to 2 (from 5), and it improves the healing slightly from 1d8 + 1/level (max of 21-28) to 4d3 + 1/level (24-32).

+**Component 461:** Make Bolt of Glory slightly better

+This makes the Bolt of Glory generally more effective and rearranges the damage such that outsiders and undead are always ahead in potential damage compared to Prime Material creatures.
+Additionally, the description, accurately notes other less-known characteristics of this spell, such as how it has no effect on celestial beings (planetars, devas, solars, aasimar), and how it bypasses Magic Resistance.
+Here's the damage distribution now:

+- Prime Material Plane creatures: 4d4+6 magic damage
+- Outsiders (except fiendish and celestials; elementals, genies, gith...): 6d6+6 magic damage
+- Undead: 8d6+6 magic damage
+- Fiendish outsiders (demons, devils, evil planetars and solars): 8d8+6

+**Component 462:** Make Magical Stone bypass Magic Resistance and deal both magic and missile damage

+Generally speaking this spell is pretty worthless and barely even thinking about.
+This improves its usability by making it bypass Magic Resistance, since it is essentially a pebble enchanted to be thrown at an enemy.
+Now it deals 1d4 missile damage and 1d4 magic damage.

+**Component 463:** Make Dolorous Decay more powerful

+This component improves the spell in the following ways:
+- It causes 2d10 poison damage immediately on contact, as well as the usual 2-round slow effect.
+- Saving Throw against the poison effect is now -3
+- The poison duration is now 1 full turn.
+The description will be more accurate.
+- During the poison's duration, target received 8% more physical damage, and gets a -2 penalty to THAC0, Damage, and AC.

+**Component 464:** Make Wondrous Recall also recall wizard spells, and a higher number of them

+This components allows cleric/mages to benefit more, by allowing wizard spell recalling.
+The spell now functions as follows:

+- Guarantees the recall of 2 level-1 wizard **and** cleric spells.
+- Up to 4 spells will be recalled additionally of up to level 5

+However, the casting time is very high now (2 full rounds), which makes it less convenient to cast in the middle of combat, and serves more as a recovery after combat spell, unless triggered by contingencies or sequencers.
+Bear in mind that if this spell is cast through scripts, the caster might have lapse in judgement and stop the casting after only one round of casting to do something else, because it seems the engine doesn't ever expect casting times over just below 1 full round (i.e. casting speed of 9).

+**Component 465:** Make Nature's Beauty blocked by True Sight

+This component allows creatures that have True Sight or True Seeing active to automatically resist the effects of Nature's Beauty, since the spell is effectively an illusion that kills and blinds.

+**Component 466:** Make Shield of Archons absorb more spell levels (equivalent to cleric level)

+This component improves this spell such that it has equal level of spell absorbtion as that of the cleric level (20 for BG, 30 for IWDEE).

 </details>